 When to Pursue Action

 The implied covenant of good faith and fair dealing is not recognized as a cause of action in Florida courts.
-However, if you and your employer had an expressed contract, i.e. one that is written down, then you may be able to file a claim against them if they didn't abide by the terms. contact the Coye Law Firm to see if your case is one worth pursuing before you sign a workers' compensation release.
+However, if you and your employer had an expressed contract, i.e. one that is written down, then you may be able to file a claim against them if they didn't abide by the terms.
+Contact the Coye Law Firm to see if your case is one worth pursuing before you sign a workers' compensation release.
 Experienced workers compensation legal advice can not be replaced and the information on this page is merely an introduction to what the firm can do for your case.
-Call us today.